 This trail starts and ends along the shoreline of Lake Erie.
 The flat, easy paved pathway extends for more than 20 miles.
 There’s parking lots located near the trail, so you can bike the whole way or explore in sections.
 Plus, there’s trailside parks and picnic areas perfect for taking breaks.

 10. Outer Harbor

-The Outer Harbor’s latest transformation is a bike-friendly one.
+One of the Outer Harbor’s more recent transformations is a bike-friendly one.
 The new Lakeside Complex is a cyclist’s dream come true.
 The bike park has tracks for a range of skill levels as well as a pump track, skills loop, and tot track.
 Plus, there’s multi-use trails connecting the existing trails with Fuhrmann Boulevard for a complete shoreline loop.

 Did we miss one?
 Did one of these places close?
 Send us a note!